 - are newly self-employed with no earnings history and want assurances around your cover.

-- like our standard cover, the injury that leads to time off work doesn’t have to be work-related.
-CPX covers injuries that happen anywhere, eg at home, on the road, during sports, etc
+- Like our standard cover, the injury that leads to time off work doesn’t have to be work-related.
+CPX covers injuries that happen anywhere, eg at home, on the road, during sports.

 CoverPlus Extra options